imtoam/full_stack_springboot_mysql/README.md

 Add `@CrossOrigin(origins = "http://localhost:4200") ` in spring boot to accept requests. `Port 4200` is the default port of Angular.
 And, the port of react application is customized as 4200.

-Add `"Access-Control-Allow-Origin": "*"` into the hearders of axios.
+Add `"Access-Control-Allow-Origin": "http://localhost:4200"` into the hearders of axios.

+* `http://localhost:4200` can be replaced with `*` for all origins

 ## Others ?